Table of contents

 - If the original federal testing organization expresses an interest in obtaining more units of the innovation for further testing, and/or

 - If other federal organizations express an interest in obtaining limited quantities of the innovation for testing.

 Is there a time limit during which innovators will be allowed to sell more of their innovations under the BCIP?

 Yes, additional sales will be limited to a two year period from the date of the initial BCIP contract award, and will also be limited to quantities needed for further testing in different operational environments or applications.

 What should innovators do if test departments express an interest in buying more of an innovation?

 If the current testing partner or another federal organization wants to buy more of an innovative good or service for further testing, innovators should direct this request to the BCIP which will provide further guidance.
-Although the BCIP pays for the initial testing of the innovation, additional sales will be fully funded by the interested organization with contracting performed by Public Works and Government Services Canada.
+Although the BCIP pays for the initial testing of the innovation, additional sales will be fully funded by the interested organization with contracting performed by Public Works and Government Services Canada (PWGSC).

 Are innovations from previous BCIP Calls for Proposals eligible for additional sales?

 Yes, innovations that received a contract under BCIP Calls 4 and 5 will be eligible for further testing for up to two years from the date of their initial contract.
 Innovators, who have commenced the Contract Award Process but that have not received an initial contract are also eligible for testing up to two years from the date of their pre-qualification.